-Aligning “fighting” departments in a VUCA world
+Aligning “fighting” departments in a confused organization

 There is the saying that “If you want to make people happy, sell ice-cream, don’t become a leader!”, and this captures some of the complexity of the life of a leader and the tough choices they have to make sometimes.
 However, some good questions to be asked further could be: does it always have to be like that? or all the time?
-Above which level of people’s “unhappiness” the situation becomes dysfunctional and not serving the initial business purpose?
+Above which level of people’s “unhappiness” the situation becomes dysfunctional and doesn’t serve the initial business purpose?
 We’ll sketch a brief answer in the following article as this is one of our services, that our clients appreciate.

 • A 2nd reason would be the appointing of an immature leader for one of the units, that without wise guidance will create all sorts of dysfunctional defense mechanisms inside the unit, triggering the other units to adapt (either passive-aggressively or through increasing the pushing and the frictions).

-• A 3rd reason could be the fact that the recruitment process is a random one and some strong egocentric personalities are integrated into a weak organizational culture, and they will focus mostly on their agendas, disregarding the overall goal of the business.
+• A 3rd reason could be the fact that the recruitment process is a random one and some strong egocentric personalities are integrated into a weak organizational culture, and they will focus mostly on their agendas, disregarding the overall goals of the business.

 • Sometimes the “fighting departments” situation is not the only issue in the organization and the overall state of “chaos” would best describe the feeling most of the professionals have inside the company, so thinking holistically can help in a long-term approach to stabilizing the organization.

 1st.
-The first step would be to understand the complexity of the dysfunctionality of the organization, and which type of a negative environment the organization really has.
-As elaborated in another article, the organization can suffer from too much bureaucracy, too much politics, too much silo thinking, a too strict or a too loose work environment, too much counting on spreading the news via rumors or putting far too much pressure on its professionals.
+The first step would be to understand the complexity of the dysfunctionality of the organization, and which type of negative environment the organization really has.
+As elaborated in another article, the organization can suffer from too much bureaucracy, too much politics, too much silo thinking, too strict or a too loose work environment, too much counting on spreading the news via rumors, or putting far too much pressure on its professionals.
 Ideally one would do this evaluation early on, even independently from some other planned next steps, at least to intuitively tap into the options they further have in terms of leadership behaviors.

 2nd.
 The Leadership would get to understand the wishes and the KPIs of all of their stakeholders and units (maybe also its Diversity in its full scope, including the professional and the functional diversity) and would create a Coherent, Aligned, and Engaging Strategy, that keeps at its core in a very transparent way the Business purpose, but also integrates the human factor (with their ways of working) at its required level of importance and focus.